The Work Anywhere™ Blueprint

 Four Strategic Considerations to Ensure Employees Can Work Securely and Productively Anywhere, Anytime, on Any Device.

-Now, with businesses evaluating their post-COVID-19 workforces, new data is emerging that clearly indicates a “Work Anywhere” mindset, both for employers and employees, is here to stay.
+Now, with businesses evaluating their post-2020 pandemic workforces, new data is emerging that clearly indicates a “Work Anywhere” mindset, both for employers and employees, is here to stay.
 According to a CNBC/ ChangeSurvey report, one in four respondents (24%) indicated they would like to work from home either “entirely” or “more than before” the outbreak occurred.

 For employers, they are likely going to find compelling financial and safety reasons to embrace remote work which will dramatically change office planning, commercial leasing, and ultimately the technologies needed in employees’ new work environments.